needle-mirror/com.unity.services.deployment/Documentation~/deployment_definition.md

 ﻿# Deployment Definitions

 Deployment Definitions are analogous to assembly definitions, but associated with deployable assets.

-They allow you to group a set of deployable assets or code into a logical grouping.
+They allow you to group a set of deployable assets or code into a logical grouping and associate settings with them.

-This grouping can be used for easier deployment later in the Deployment Window.
+You can use this grouping for easier deployment in the Deployment window.

-By default, all assets will be assigned to a `Default` Deployment Definition.
+By default, all assets are assigned to the `Default` Deployment Definition.

+Each folder can have only one Deployment Definition.
+However, subfolders can also contain other Deployment Definitions.
-## Creating a Deployment Definition
+All deployable assets inside a folder are assigned to the Deployment Definition in the folder.
+If a sub-folder doesn't contain a Deployment Definition, any deployable assets are assigned to the Deployment Definition in the parent folder.

+## Create Deployment Definitions

-A Deployment Definition can be created in any folder by right clicking on the Project Window it then clicking `Create > Deployment Defintion`.
+To create a Deployment Definition in a folder, right-click on the Project window, then select **Create** > **Deployment Defintion**.

-There can only be one Deployment Definition per folder, similar to assembly definitions.

-All deployable assets inside that folder and sub-folders will be assigned to that Deployment Definition.

-A Deployment Definition can be modified in the `Inspector` by selecting it from the `Project Window`.
+## Modify Deployment Definitions

+You can modify Deployment Definitions in the **Inspector**.
+To open the Deployment Definition in the **Inspector**, select the Deployment Definition in the **Project** window.
+You can also open it in your preferred IDE from the **Project** window (right-click > **Open**).

-Additionally, it can be located in the `Project Window` by right clicking on it in the [Deployment Window](./deployment_window.md) and choosing `Select in Project Window` in the context menu.
+To locate a Deployment Definition in the **Project** window, right-click it in the [**Deployment window**](./deployment_window.md) and choose **Select in Project window** in the context menu.

-You can also chose to open it in your preferred IDE from the `Project Window`.

-## Deploying a Deployment Definition
+## Deploy Deployment Definitions

-Deployment Definitions will show up in the [Deployment Window](./deployment_window.md) with all associated assets under its hierarchy.
+The [Deployment window](./deployment_window.md) displays Deployment Definitions and all their associated assets.

-A Deployment Definition can be deployed by selecting and clicking Deploy, or by right-clicking and selecting the `Deploy` context menu item.
+To deploy a Deployment Definition select it and click **Deploy Selected**, or right-click and select the **Deploy** context menu item.